A Day on The FFF Plan – Part 4 : Caffeinate and Get to Work

 - if this makes the difference between you fasting or not fasting then a splash of full fat milk in your tea or coffee is better than not fasting at all

-- it depends on the amounts – if you’re adding say, 20ml of full fat milk to your cup of tea, that equates to about 1g of carbohydrate.
+- it depends on the amounts – if you’re adding say, 10ml of full fat milk to your cup of tea, that equates to less than 0.5g of carbohydrate.
 In the grand scheme of things this isn’t going to break the Intermittent Fasting bank.
 Especially if you’re following all the other FFF Plan steps, then a gram or two of carbohydrate isn’t going to impact your results or goals too much

-- If you’re not doing a strictly water (and black tea and coffee) fast but instead doing a fat (and say, bone-broth) type of fast then knock yourself out with the Keto/Bulletproof tea or coffee in the morning.
+- If you’re not doing a strict water/caffeine/electrolyte fast but instead doing a fat (and say, bone-broth) type of fast then knock yourself out with the Keto/Bulletproof tea or coffee in the morning.
 Personally I cycle through periods of strict water fasting and then periods of fat fasting.
 I generally do three or four months on each before swapping back again

 But as with the sugar and sweeteners above…